-In this appendix, we have analysed publicly available data, as well as data provided to us by VicRoads, to assess the performance of the accident towing industry since our last review.
+In this appendix, we outline our analysis of publicly available data, as well as data provided to us by VicRoads, to assess the performance of the accident towing industry since our last review.
 The general performance of the industry can be used as part of an assessment of whether the existing regulated fees are too low or too high.
-Our finding in this appendix is that the existing regulated fees (as escalated by the annual adjustment mechanism) are not likely to be negatively impacting on the finances of operators in the accident towing industry.
+We found that the existing regulated fees (as escalated by the annual adjustment mechanism) are not likely to be negatively impacting on the finances of operators in the accident towing industry.
 This is based on:

-- demand for accident towing work increasing while supply has remained relatively unchanged - revenue for accident towing work increasing at a faster rate than costs, as estimated through the Melbourne Transport CPI85 - quality of service levels have not significantly changed.
+- demand for accident towing work increasing while supply has remained relatively unchanged - revenue for accident towing work increasing at a faster rate than costs, as estimated through the Melbourne Transport CPI108 - quality of service levels have not significantly changed.